Ocean monitoring and forecasting operations for the European Atlantic coast within the Copernicus Marine Service

 Specifically, Nologin Consulting S.L. is responsible for the transition, launch and control of operational forecasts of ocean circulation, waves and biogeochemistry, both on short-term and climate scales.

-The system generates predictions for the three components mentioned above by means of complex numerical models that solve the systems of equations governing their dynamics.
-These models are run on more than 1000 processors of the Finisterrae II supercomputer at the Supercomputing Center of Galicia (CESGA), guaranteeing a robust, reliable and timely execution.
+The system generates predictions for the three above-mentioned components by means of complex numerical models that solve the systems of equations governing the ocean dynamics.
+High Performance Computing resources from the Supercomputing Center of Galicia (CESGA) are used to run these models, guaranteeing a robust, reliable, and timely execution.

-The IBI-MFC is part of the Copernicus Marine Service policy, which promotes a constantly evolving service that is always attentive to the requirements of its users.
+The IBI-MFC is driven by the Copernicus Marine Service policy, which promotes a constantly evolving service that is always attentive to the requirements of its users.
 Therefore, the system has state-of-the-art models, and integrates, among other features, satellite observational and in situ measurement station data assimilation schemes, and coupling between different components.